 What it got wrong: Complex drop-down navigation

 The font is small, there's not much spacing between items, and the menu color is very similar to the header background.
-When a user hovers over an option, the whole column changes to a slightly darker red instead of the individual option.
-As a result, the user will likely feel overwhelmed by the options presented instead of guided.
+When a user hovers over an option, the whole column changes to a slightly darker red instead of the individual choice.
+As a result, the user will likely feel overwhelmed by the possibilities presented instead of guided.

-Bad Community Website Design
+Bad Website Design: Community

 What it got wrong: Non-responsive design

 The major problem is that the site isn't responsive.
-So if you open up Craiglist on your desktop or laptop and try to resize the window, it will hide a bunch of the content.
-Its mobile site works well, but nowadays users expect to be able to access a website on nearly any device and screen size.
+So, if you open up Craigslist on your desktop or laptop and try to resize the window, it will hide a bunch of the content.
+Its mobile site works well, but nowadays, users expect to be able to access a website on nearly any device and screen size.

-13. Hacker News
+17. Hacker News

 What it got wrong: Readability issues